ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Relay information (for relay connections):
     * access token - the access token needed for creating remote relay credentials that can be given to third parties to connect and relay information to this logged in application
     * access secret encrypted - the secret passphrase used for giving out relay credentials to 3rd parties, encrypted access secret = base64(rsa_encrypt(`<public-key-from-request-peer-file>`, `<access-secret>`))
-  * Expiry epoch (when next a keep alive must be sent by)
+  * Expiry - when next a keep alive must be sent by (seconds since epoch)
   * Server agent
   * Signed by finder's certificate - uses finder's public key fingerprint as signature key reference